How to Calculate a Mortgage Payment by Hand (And Why You Should)

 So the monthly principal-and-interest payment on a $300,000 30-year fixed mortgage at 7% is approximately $1,996/month.

-For verification, run the same scenario through our mortgage calculator β€” it should produce the same payment within rounding ($1,995.91 with full precision).
+For verification, run the same scenario through the ScoutMyTool mortgage calculator β€” it should produce the same payment within rounding ($1,995.91 with full precision).

 Why doing it by hand catches errors

 Calculator outputs feel authoritative even when they're wrong.
+The CFPB's Loan Estimate, mandated by Regulation Z (12 CFR Β§1026.37), discloses the principal-and-interest portion on page 1, but the borrower has to verify it matches the locked rate and term.
 Doing the math by hand once or twice surfaces the kinds of errors that calculators take at face value:

 Wrong rate input.
 A calculator showing $1,996/month for a $300K loan that you were told would be "around $2,200" suggests you have either the wrong rate, wrong principal, or wrong term in the calculator.
 Knowing the formula lets you reverse-engineer which input is off.